hwu27/mlproj/README.md

 # MLProj Server Setup

-This document provides instructions for setting up and running the server for MLProj, a Node.js application using Express, Multer, and Mongoose.
+This document provides instructions for setting up and running the server for MLProj using Node.js

 ## Prerequisites